venmo/QuizTrain/README.md

 Alternatively you can use `API` directly if you would rather work with basic Swift types.
 Generally it is better to use `ObjectAPI` as `API` is a lower level of abstraction.
 For differences see comments in [API.swift](QuizTrain/Network/API.swift) and [ObjectAPI.swift](QuizTrain/Network/ObjectAPI.swift).

+## Example Project

+See the [QuizTrain Example](https://github.com/venmo/QuizTrainExample) project to view how you can integrate QuizTrain with your unit tests and UI tests on iOS.

-## Examples
+## Example Code

 Below shows a limited number of examples.
 For all examples see [ObjectAPITests.swift](QuizTrainTests/Network/ObjectAPITests.swift).
-There is also an [example project](Example/) in this repository.

 #### Get all Cases in a Project